Beyond the basics: An in-depth look at Bitrise Pipelines

 • Click Start/Schedule a Build.

-• Scroll down to the Workflow, Pipelines dropdown menu.
+• Scroll down to the Target menu.

-• Click Start Build.
+• Click Start build.

-Rebuilding a Failed Pipelines
+Rebuilding a Failed Pipeline

 • Rebuild the entire Pipeline